 2. Have that help, help you find a purpose.
 That purpose will give you a reason to be, to exist.

 3. It’s ok to occasionally let yourself go, to be sad and hide under your pillow to escape for a while or even a day.
 It is not ok to let yourself be forced to stay under that pillow by what ails you.
 Fight back by reaching out for help!
-People like myself and NAMI care and want to give you our support!
+People like myself care and want to give you support!